tanvirastogi08/accessibility-tool/README.md

 `NOTE: ` For now this tool will work at individual component level only and not for complete page.

 ## Prerequisite
 -- NodeJs installed on your machine.
-You can download NodeJS from [here](https://nodejs.org/en/download/ "NODEJS")
+You can download NodeJS from [here](https://nodejs.org/en/download/ "NODEJS").

 ## Installation